fperearodriguez/rhossm-egress-examples/https-https/README.md

 In this example, the app pod will connect to an external service using HTTPS.
 For this, we will use an Egress Gateway in **PASSTHROUGH** mode.

+The _OCP_APPS_DOMAIN_ is the external domain in which the nginx server will be exposed.

 ## Deploy the Nginx server with mTLS configuration

 Set the external domain in the _[params.env](./params.env)_ file.